 A quote from the original creator of this dish…

 Chawanmushi is a Japanese custard steamed in a cup.
 In Japanese, chawan means tea cups or rice bowls, and mushi means steaming.
 You can replace the whitebait with other favourite items.Makoto Tokutama

 Indeed, Chef Tokutama sometimes has paua chawanmushi on the menu.
 This is presumably when whitebait are not in season, which in New Zealand is most of the year.
 Another example of chawanmushi enhancing subtle flavours is uni chawanmushi.
 Uni, the sex organs of a sea urchin, has a subtle, delicate taste.
 So like whitebait, its flavour really gets to shine when included as an ingredient in chawanmushi.

-The reason chawanmushi is such a great host for ingredients like whitebait and uni is that one of the primary ingredients is dashi.
+Chawanmushi is such a great host for ingredients like whitebait and uni because one of the primary ingredients is dashi.
 Dashi is packed with glutamates which enhance the flavours of anything it is used with.
 And so, perfect for whitebait.

-There is one variable in this recipe to be aware of.
+There is one variable in this chawanmushi recipe to be aware of.
 That is the ratio between dashi and eggs.
-To get the best silky smooth texture, the ration should be 3 parts dashi to 1 part eggs.
-Too much dashi and the result will tend to soupy.
-Too little dashi and you will have a quiche rather than a custard.
+To get the best silky smooth texture, the ratio should be 3 parts dashi to 1 part eggs.
+Use too much dashi, and the result will tend to soupy.
+Too little dashi, and you will have a quiche rather than a custard.

 - Heat a cup of water, 2 tsp salt, and 2 Tbsp of sake is a small saucepan until boiling.
 Remove from the heat.